nekitmm/starnet/README.md

 You can **NOT** use them for commercial purposes.
 You must give appropriate credit for usage of these weights.

-This code is distributed on an "AS IS" BASIS WITHOUT WARRANTIES OF ANY KIND, express or implied.
+The weights are distributed on an "AS IS" BASIS WITHOUT WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED.

 **Some technical info**